4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 - The format is designed to cover both Ball-and-Stick (BAS) as well as Volumetric (VOL) Chromatin Tracing experimental modalities.
 - The format is organized in multiple individual tables.

-  - The 12 :ref:`BAS_table-reference-label` are common to both modalities.
+  - The 12 :ref:`BAS-table-reference-label` are common to both modalities.
-  - The additional 3 :ref:`VOL_table-reference-label` must be used for VOL Chromatin Tracing.
+  - The additional 3 :ref:`VOL-table-reference-label` must be used for depositing VOL Chromatin Tracing data.

 - Each modality only has one mandatory table:

-  - For BAS Chromating Tracing, the mandatory table is the :ref:`core`.
+  - For BAS Chromatin Tracing, the mandatory table is the :ref:`core`.
   - For VOL Chromatin Tracing, the mandatory table is the Localization_Data_Table.

 - All other tables are either conditionally required depending on experiment design and type or optional but *recommended* for all experiment types.